DIG-Network/dig-nat-tools/README.md

 - `start(): Promise<HostCapabilities>` - Starts the file hosting server and registers with Gun.js
 - `stop(): Promise<void>` - Stops the file hosting server and unregisters from Gun.js
-- `shareFile(filePath: string): Promise<string>` - Shares a file and returns its SHA256 hash (64-character hex string)
+- `shareFile(filePath: string): Promise<string>` - Shares a file and returns its filename (extracted from filePath)
-- `unshareFile(hash: string, deleteFile?: boolean): boolean` - Removes a shared file from tracking, optionally deletes the hash-named file
+- `unshareFile(filename: string, deleteFile?: boolean): boolean` - Removes a shared file from tracking, optionally deletes the original file
-- `getSharedFiles(): string[]` - Gets a list of shared file hashes
+- `getSharedFiles(): string[]` - Gets a list of shared filenames
-- `getFileUrl(hash: string): Promise<string>` - Gets the public URL for a shared file using its SHA256 hash
+- `getFileUrl(filename: string): Promise<string>` - Gets the public URL for a shared file using its filename
 - `getMagnetUris(): string[]` - Gets WebTorrent magnet URIs for shared files

 ### FileClient